Could You Learn to Love

 "Could You Learn to Love" is a song by American contemporary R&B singer Tevin Campbell.
 It was written by Kenneth "Babyface" Edmonds for his third studio album Back to the World (1997).
 Production was helmed by Langston "Chuck Boom" Bryant and Anthony "A-Tone" Bryant under their production moniker The Boom Brothers.
 The song was issued as the album's third and final single in February 1997.
 It peaked at number 73 on the US Billboard Hot R&B/Hip-Hop Songs and reached the top forty on the New Zealand Singles Chart.

 Music video

-A music video for the song was directed by Vaughan Arnell.
+The official music video for "Could You Learn to Love" was directed by Vaughan Arnell.